-ch4 intermolecular forces are London dispersion forces. because it is polar molecules. it is made C-H bonds. but London dispersion forces is a weak acid.
+Ch4 intermolecular forces are London dispersion forces. because it is non polar molecules and it is made C-H bonds. but London dispersion forces is a weak forces.

-Hello, reders welcome to another fresh article on “textilesgreen.in” today we will discuss about ch4 intermolecular forces and its properties.
+Hello, reders welcome to another fresh article on “textilesgreen.in” today we will discuss about what is the intermolecular forces of ch4 and its properties.

 i have made this guide to help you out.

 So, hold your seat and be with the end of guide.

 So, you could get valuable information out of it.

 Read More – Is CH4 Polar Or Nonpolar?

 Methane is a chemical compound with the chemical formula ch4. it is colourless compound.
 In ch4 ‘C’ is called carbon and ‘H’ is called hydrogen.

 the chemical compound such as ch4 (methane) is not acidic. because hydrogen is boud directly to carbon. this compound ch4 (methane) is “neutral” as pH 7.